Fanbase > Get Famous on Campus > > > It's up to you to make yourself famous

 Lazy Students Who Avoid Promoting Themselves Never Become Famous

 It is common for young people to think "I want to be "X" therefore, I need to find someone who will make me into "X" because I do not know how to do it.
-They hook up with the first professional they find and think "OK, now I will wait for this guy to do all my work.
-Then I will hear from him when he has something for me."
+They hook up with the first professional they find and think "OK, now I will wait for this person to do all my work.
+Then I will hear from him when this person has something for me."

 It is OK to not know how to become successful at first.
-However, you need to network to find out information about tricks of the trade and to learn about opportunities - not to find one person who will do your work for you.
+However, you need to network to find out information about tricks of the trade and to learn about available opportunities from professionals you met a week ago, a month go, or sometimes last year.
+Once again, you do not network wiht professionals to receive directly something from them or to find one person who will do your work for you.

 No Shortcuts: Don't Pay for Others to Do Your Work